pmorch/hacker-news-rss/README.md

 and Feedly treats that as a new post entry.
 That leeds to duplicates in the feed as viewed in Feedly.

-To work around these two issues: We first read the source feed.
+To work around the first issue: We first read the source feed.
 For each item we check if it is in the database already, and if it isn't call readability for this article, and put the final result in the database.
 Afterwards, we `SELECT` all articles from the last 24 hours and create a feed with them.
 This has the advantage that if a feed disappears in the source, it won't in this output.
 Duplicates are avoided.

-However, the "points" aren't updated.
+To avoid duplicates when "points" are updated, I've tried using a good ID for each article.

 # Dependencies